ranjancse26/Stratis-SaleDeedRegistry/README.md

 **PAN** - Permanent Account Number.
 Used for tax purpose.
 A permanent account number (PAN) is a ten-character alphanumeric identifier, issued in the form of a laminated "PAN card", by the Indian Income Tax Department, to any "person" who applies for it or to whom the department allots the number without an application.
 Reference - https://en.wikipedia.org/wiki/Permanent_account_number.
 Ex: AAAPL1234C

-Once the person information has been created.
+Once the personal information has been created.
 The next thing to do is the Asset Creation.

 Below is the screenshot for creating a new Asset.